 Another characteristic of flammable gases is flame propagation speed.
-This is a measure of how fast the flame will travel through the pipeline or vessel once a fire is started.
-See Table II.
+This is a measure of how fast the flame will travel through the pipeline or vessel once a fire is started (Table 6.11).

 The flame propagation speed for sulfur gases is relatively slow.
-However, the flame propagation speed for turpentine is extremely fast.
-The value reported in Table II for turpentine is currently being disputed by some experts in the field, who claim the speed is much slower.
+However, the flame propagation speed for turpentine is fast.
+The value reported in Table 6.11 for turpentine was reported in 2012 and is currently being disputed by some experts in the field who claim the speed is much slower.